 6. Install those home-safety features

 Been meaning to put a deadbolt on the back door or install a burglar alarm?
 There’s no time like the present.
 Summer may be the worst season for home thefts, but burglars also love long, dark nights and winter holidays.
-(Bonus: safety features can help save you money on your homeowners insurance!)
+(Bonus: check out these smart home devices that take preparation to the next level!)

 7. Review your insurance coverage

 Take a quick look around your home — have you made any big purchases or gotten any expensive gifts lately?
 Have you made any improvements to your house or yard?
 Now’s a good time to review your homeowners or renters policy to make sure you have adequate coverage.
 Never done an inventory of your possessions before?
 These apps will make it much easier.

 And if you’ve had any major life events in the last year (like getting married, moving in with your partner, or getting divorced), be sure to let your insurer know.
 You’ll want to add your new spouse or partner to your car, renters, and/or homeowners insurance policy (or remove a former spouse).

 8. Breathe easier